Westmont High School (Westmont, Illinois): History

 The school was created as part of the newly formed CUSD 201 in Westmont in 1972, and first opened for education in September 1974.

 The community approved building the new high school in 1973, and the current Westmont High School building opened in October 1976.
 The school mascot, the Sentinel, is a sentry, or guard wearing a uniform of the school colors, burgundy and gold.
 The name was chosen via submissions to the school board.
 Sentinels represents the fact that Westmont was the highest point in the Chicago area, and hence a position a Sentinel would take.

 Administration

 Westmont High School is part of the Community Unit School District 201.

 Demographics

-In 2010, Westmont High School enrolled 573 students, 75.9% of whom were White, 9% of whom were Black, 8.8% of whom were Hispanic, and 3.7% were Asian/Pacific Islander.
-Low-income students comprised 29.3% of the student body; 2.4% had limited English proficiency.
-The drop-out rate was 0.4% and the chronic truancy rate was 0.2%, which are both slightly better than the state average.
-The attendance rate was 91.9%.
+In 2025, Westmont High School enrolled 378 students, 50% of whom were White, 6.1% of whom were Black, 31.2% of whom were Hispanic, and 6.9% were Asian/Pacific Islander.
+Low-income students comprised 37.8% of the student body; 11.6% were English learners.
+The attendance rate was 94.5%.